kylpo/notes/android/Android.md

 Asus Transformers

+As a developer, I like android because it lets my imagination run wild!
+Lock screen apps, instant apps, widgets, overlays, all the things!

 # Why I'm falling in love with Android all over again
 Recently, I've been researching OS platforms and their capabilites.
 Because I landed on MacOS as the best desktop and power user option, I thought I should give iOS another hard look.
 Also, not gonna lie, the ARKit is compelling.
 What I learned in my iOS vs Android is that Android is just so well positioned to continue dominance.